What is targeted muscle reinnervation?

 Why choose Ohio State for targeted muscle reinnervation?

 The Ohio State University Wexner Medical Center is home to TMR experts who are leading the way both in performing the procedure and in developing research surrounding its use.

-The Ohio State TMR team includes plastic and reconstructive surgeons, orthopedic surgeons, physical therapists, physician assistants and nurses who specialize in procedure and are part of a uniquely multidisciplinary network of care providers developing individualized treatment plans for patients.
+The Ohio State Wexner Medical Center TMR team includes plastic and reconstructive surgeons, orthopedic surgeons, physical therapists, physician assistants and nurses who specialize in the procedure and are part of a uniquely multidisciplinary network of care providers developing individualized treatment plans for patients.

-At Ohio State, primary TMR is the standard of care for most types of traumatic and oncologic amputations.
+At the Ohio State Wexner Medical Center, primary TMR is the standard of care for most types of traumatic and oncologic amputations.